eventsourcing/rfc/README.md

 ## Guidelines

-* A specification SHOULD be created and modified by pull requests according to [C4.1](https://github.com/eventsourcing/C41.md)
+* A specification SHOULD be created and modified by pull requests according to [C4.1](https://github.com/eventsourcing/es4j/blob/master/C41.md)
-* Specification lifecycle SHOULD follow [COSS - Consensus Oriented Specification System](http://www.digistan.org/spec:1)
+* Specification lifecycle SHOULD follow the lifecycle defined in [COSS - Consensus Oriented Specification System](http://www.digistan.org/spec:1)
 * Specification SHOULD use GPL v3 or a later version of the license
 * Specification SHOULD use [RFC 2119](http://tools.ietf.org/html/rfc2119) key words.
 * Non-cosmetic changes are allowed only on Raw and Draft specifications.